ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 					 .urlArgs(new String[] {"urlArgs1"}).action("action").build();
 ```

-Create target using TargetBuilder.**Note : We should provide either deviceIds or userIds or platforms or tagnames.
+Create target using TargetBuilder.**Note : We should provide either deviceIds or userIds or platforms or tagNames.
-Below code snippet uses platforms.
+Below code snippet uses platforms, same way you can do it for deviceIds(...) or userIds (...) or tagNames(...)
 ```
 Target target = new Target.TargetBuilder()
 .platforms(new PushNotificationsPlatform[] {